 Pyramid schemes are illegal and the vast majority of their participants lose money.
 They rely on recruiting new representatives instead of product sales to profit, charge members large upfront fees, and convince them to buy large amounts of inventory that is not returnable.
 Their products generally have little or no actual value.

 Lack of understanding is usually to blame for people mistaking legitimate direct selling companies for scams.
 Often, when people complain about a direct selling company, it is either due to them not realising how much work is actually involved in building a successful business or because someone else misled them.
-As a result, companies like QNet are often victims of endless media accusations, speculations, and baseless complaints.
+As a result, companies like QNET are often victims of endless media accusations, speculations, and baseless complaints.

-QNet operates in countries with the most sophisticated and stringent laws and regulations governing this industry, such as Singapore, Hong Kong, and Germany, where our operations are completely legal and compliant with local laws.
+QNET operates in countries with the most sophisticated and stringent laws and regulations governing this industry, such as Singapore, Hong Kong, and Germany, where our operations are completely legal and compliant with local laws.

 We know that some people in network marketing may engage in unethical practices, making the industry an easy target for slurs like this.
-QNet has always complied with local regulations in any country it has operated in, paid taxes, contributed to numerous philanthropic activities, and reinvested in the country.
-We also instil a strict code of professional conduct in our distributors and penalise those who violate our Policies and Procedures.
+QNET has always complied with local regulations in any country it has operated in, paid taxes, contributed to numerous philanthropic activities, and reinvested in the country.
+We also instill a strict code of professional conduct in our distributors and penalise those who violate our Policies and Procedures.